oasis-tcs/odata-specs/odata-json-format/temp/odata-json-format-v4.01-os.md

 payload (section 4.5)

 5.[     ]{style="font:7.0pt "Times New Roman""}MUST be prepared to
-receive any annotations[ ]{.MsoHyperlink}and control information not defined in the `OData-Version` header of the payload (section 21.2)
+receive any annotations and control information not defined in the `OData-Version` header of the payload (section 21.2)